xenforo-ltd/docs/docs/templating-language.md

 ```html
 <xf:useractivity  user="{$xf.visitor}"  />
 ```
-The UserActivity tag takes the following arguments:
+The UserActivity tag takes the following attributes:

 -   `user` - The user to display the status of.